 - Fellowships: are funds provided to support the living and educational expenses of graduate study

-- Apply / Selection Process: through application and is merit-based or reserved for students with specific needs, affiliations and goals.
-Selected by the ECE Department, UCSB Graduate Division and sponsoring agencies.
+- Apply / Selection Process: through application and is merit-based or reserved for students with specific needs, affiliations, and goals.
+Selected by the ECE Department, UCSB Graduate Division, and sponsoring agencies.

-- Support Coverage / Length: ranges from full financial support (quarterly stipend plus all fees, tuition, and health insurance) to partial funding and can cover a quarter, a year, or multiple years.
+- Support Coverage / Length: this ranges from full financial support (quarterly stipend plus all fees, tuition, and health insurance) to partial funding and can cover a quarter, a year, or multiple years.

-- Financial Aid via the Financial Aid Office: is funding intended to help students pay education expenses such as tuition and fees, room and board, books and supplies, etc.
+- Financial Aid via the Financial Aid Office: this is funding intended to help students pay education expenses such as tuition and fees, room and board, books and supplies, etc.

 - Eligibility: available only to domestic students.

-- Apply / Selection Process: through submission of a FAFSA (Free Application for Federal Student Aid) and are needs based.
+- Apply / Selection Process: through submission of a FAFSA (Free Application for Federal Student Aid) and are needs-based.

-- Support Coverage: varies but usually loans
+- Support Coverage: varies but usually loans.

 As a currently enrolled student, how can I apply for financial support / funding?